eye-division/katehipkiss/_alteredbooks/silent-words-1984.md

 #### Shipping

-Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
+Free packing and postage via art courier (please allow 3-4 weeks) within the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
 Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.